 It should also be mentioned that Frank Meier is considered the father of French bartenders.
 He founded the Association of Bartenders in France in 1938 and became its honorary president; this association still exists today.
 Among the first members were the bartenders of the Ritz and the best hotels and bars in Paris.
 [4-ix]

 Frank Meier was Austrian by birth and half-Jewish.
 He was born in Kirchberg in Tyrol in 1884, the child of innkeepers.
-He attended a hotel school and then went to Paris and London, where he was a bartender at the bar of the Hotel Cecil.
+He attended a hotel school and then went to Paris and London, where he was a bar boy at the bar of the Hotel Cecil.
 In 1903 he moved to New York and worked at the legendary bar of the Hoffman House Hotel in New York, then one of the world’s most famous bars.
 After seven months he returned to the Hotel Cecil.
 Soon, however, he left London and worked in various bars in France, Belgium and in Cairo.
 In 1908 he went back to Paris and opened the Brunswick Bar, which he ran until 1914.
 During the First World War, he joined the Foreign Legion.
 In 1920, he was given the opportunity to open a bar at the Ritz.
 Frank Meier ran the hotel’s bar during the German occupation and became popular with many Nazis and their sympathisers, including Hermann Göring and Coco Chanel.
 Frank Meier, on the other hand, not only helped the French resistance and British spies.
 He also assisted some Jewish residents of the hotel in obtaining forged documents.
 He also passed on messages, for example to Hans Speidel and Carl von Stülpnagel, when they planned the unfortunately failed assassination attempt on Adolf Hitler in 1944.
 Frank Meier was a perfect courier for such things, because he ran a gambling business from the hotel.
 He was thus able to visit all sorts of people under the pretext of placing bets.
 He was not deported, although he was monitored by the Gestapo and was known to be very anti-German, as can be seen from his police file.
 Frank Meier had instructed some of his clients to transfer their bills to his private London bank account, from which he would then pay their debts, but he did not.
 When the hotel found out about this, he was dismissed and Frank Meier disappeared in one night.
 Some claim he was later seen in the south of France and died there in 1947.
 [12-455] [12-454]

 1937 William J. Tarling: Café Royal Cocktail Book.